 - Apply to the cyst area.

-- Repeat a few times per day or as often as you would like.
+- Repeat a few times per day or as often as you’d like.

 People with sensitive skin may have reactions to witch hazel, but this can be avoided by diluting witch hazel with water.